 Automated feedback loops save companies time and resources.
-One vital part of attracting talents is receiving and giving people-centric feedback.
+One vital part of attracting freelance talent is receiving and giving people-centric feedback.
 In this guide, Flextribe shows you how technology can help you strengthen your HR through simple steps.
 Strengthen your feedback culture with Flextribe.

 The reality is this: 69% of workers say they would work harder if they felt their work was recognized more.
 Another study showed that 92% of employees agreed that negative feedback could improve performance if delivered correctly.
 This indicates that there is a need for feedback amongst workers – preferably the kind that promotes growth.

-What “growth-oriented feedback” entails is that it is set up to motivate, empower and improve employees.
-This type of feedback initiative is about thinking forward: it’s about a powerful learning experience for both employer and employee.
-The result of this culture is employee enablement.
+What “growth-oriented feedback” entails, is that it is set up to motivate, empower and improve talent.
+This type of feedback initiative is about thinking forward: it’s about a powerful learning experience for both company and hires.
+The result of this culture is employee enablement, or as some refer to it, talent development.

 Employee enablement is a systematic approach to strategically engaging employees.
 First, a business provides employees with everything they need to excel through learning and training.
 Essentially, companies invest in their workers by enabling them to be better.
 This is where feedback, particularly future- and growth-oriented, is vital to enablement.
 Therefore, companies must optimize their way of engaging and enabling employees.